Artificial Grass Installation Cost

 If your decking was installed correctly by a professional or an experienced DIYer, then your decking should not rot underneath the artificial grass.
 You should check that your decking is in good condition before installing your artificial grass, as any moisture could force it to rot more — and this is a job better suited to tackling before installing artificial grass.

 To ensure that your artificial grass is long-lasting and improves the aesthetic of your garden, you should hire an experienced tradesperson to install it.
-This will cost between £100 – £150 per day.
+This will cost between £100 and £150 per day.
 How long it takes will depend on the size of your garden and the foundations in place.

 When hiring an artificial grass installer, you should ask about their previous experience and if they have any examples of previous work.
 This will give you a good idea of what they're capable of doing for you.